 Certificate of Clearance

 Individuals who have received fingerprint clearance from a school district, other California state agencies, or in other states are NOT exempt from this requirement.
+Please note this means you must complete the LiveScan process specifically for the PPSC, even if you have already done it for another agency.
 However, an individual who has already completed the fingerprint process and has been issued a valid document by the CTC is not required to obtain another Certificate of Clearance.
 Certificates of Clearance are valid for five years.

-Obtaining a Certificate of Clearance is a TWO-STEP PROCESS: FIRST you complete LiveScan fingerprinting (described above), and THEN you apply for the Certificate online through the CTC’s Online Services for Educators.
+Obtaining a Certificate of Clearance is a TWO-STEP PROCESS: FIRST you complete LiveScan fingerprinting, and THEN you apply for the Certificate online through the CTC’s Online Services for Educators.

 Basic Skills Requirement

 Before your credential recommendation can be submitted to the CTC, you must verify basic skills proficiency by meeting the CTC's basic skills requirement.
 The basic skills requirement may also be required as a condition of employment in some school districts.
 All credential candidates MUST provide a copy of the examination score report used to verify satisfaction of the Basic Skills Requirement at the time they submit a Request for Online Credential Recommendation Form to the School of Social Welfare (generally upon completion of the program).